"The Pathways vision is that young Americans from all racial, ethnic, and socioeconomic backgrounds,

 Supervision of Adolescents in First Jobs: In collaboration with the Boston Private Industry Council, the AGI is interviewing local supervisors of young people in their first jobs.
 Most have received little if any support in preparing for this role.
 The report on this work will identify needs for training and will share some of the insights that supervisors have found most helpful.

-The Achievement Gap Initiative is a university-wide initiative based at the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School
+The Achievement Gap Initiative is based at the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School